tttennnnn/CAMs/README.md

 # CAMs - SC2002 Assignment

-- UserList??
+- report format
-- check password policy (for resetting) (sha256)
+- add point to committee if suggestion accepted
+- make interface/abstract for common studentpage and staffpage
 - resource files (./data/*) should be put in the same dir as jar
-- consider console.readPassword()
-- manage exceptions
+- report files (./report/*)
 - each user's userID must be unique
-- (next) read suggestions and enquiries from csv